 GCSE Results and A-Level Results (updated for 2018)

-We are pleased to report continued improvement and impressive results for all our students at Alsager school.
-Below you can find comparative information on:
+We are pleased to report continued improvement and impressive results for all our students at Alsager School and Sixth Form College.

 - Progress 8 Score.